11 plus — The Blog | The Exam Coach

 7. Bonus Resources

-Verbal reasoning skills are tested by most major 11 Plus exam boards as part of their entry exams, including:
+Persuasive writing skills are tested by many independent schools and some grammar schools as part of their 11+ exams, including:

 • CSSE